davidedm26/LegalAIze/README.md

 ## 5. Artifact Initialization

+### A. Guest Mode  [RECOMMENDED]

+Use this mode to download the input and pre-computed artifact using guest credentials.
+You can also re-compute all the output artifacts from scratch.

-**Configure DVC with DagsHub Token**
+**Configure DVC with the DagsHub guest credentials**

 The DagsHub GUEST_TOKEN is provided with the project documentation.
-Initialize DVC with the following commands to get a GUEST ACCESS to the DVC remote space to download all the artifacts:
+Initialize DVC with the following commands to get a GUEST ACCESS to the DVC remote space and download all the artifacts:

 ```bash
 dvc remote modify origin --local auth basic